 Red Tick - No Such Specie

 There are no species of tick known as the red tick, although ticks could look red after feeding on a host for several hours, certainly if they are soft ticks or nymphs.
-As some soft ticks range in colour and are slightly more translucent than other ticks, they can appear red if full of an host's blood.
+As some soft ticks range in color and are slightly more translucent than other ticks, they can appear red if full of an host's blood.

 Red Tick - More Possibly A Mite